-Customer Name: Greig Morris (If applicable)
+Customer Name: A Peebles (If applicable)

-Comment Reference: LDP01/MIR/CONS/00172/1/008 Comment Method: OLDP Customer Type: Resident
+Comment Reference: LDP01/MIR/CONS/00168/1/013 Comment Method: OLDP Customer Type: Individual

+Resident

 Verbatim Comment:

-In principle this seems appropriate but again it depends entirely on the detail.
-It is open to interpretation for example "small scale".
-Overall it must be ensured that local communities determine their own future and decision making.
+P14 Work with communities to decide how much more future visitor accommodation/ facilities and infrastructure are required and are sustainable

 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and

+(If applicable)

 solutions >> 4.3.6

 Visitor Experience Question 2: Do you agree?